-So how do you experience Kyoto with your own small private tour?
+So how do you experience Yokyohama with your own small private tour?

-With no other people on your tour, the guides can adjust the pace to fit your special needs.
+The guides can adjust the pace to fit your special needs with no other people on your tour.

-This 8 hour tour from Tokyo will also take you to Yokohama China town, Park Yamashata and the second tallest building in Japan today – Landmark Tower.
+This 8-hour tour from Tokyo will also take you to Yokohama, China town, Park Yamashita, and the second tallest building in Japan today – Landmark Tower.

 For those interested, there is a possibility to stay overnight in Hakone.